Bigman-Ayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern “bin” in the file /etc/passwd a script that displays the third line of the file iacta shell script that creates a file
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd a script that displays the third line of the file iacta shell script that creates a file a script that writes into the file ls_cwd_content the result of the command ls -la